 All sophomore applicants must participate in a virtual interview with the UTNY program manager to determine marketability for competitive internship opportunities in NYC.

-Students must also meet their respective department’s or school’s internship prerequisites.
+Students must also meet their respective department or school’s internship course prerequisites.

-The online application is available for a set time for each application period.
+The online application is available for a set time ahead of each application period.
 A resume and essay question are required as part of the application.

-An optional scholarship essay question is available for students who want to talk specifically about their financial need and how it applies to participation in the program.
+An optional scholarship essay question is available for students who want to specifically address their financial need and how it applies to participation in the program.

-Before applying, students are encouraged to talk with their academic advisor and have their resume reviewed by their respective career services office.
+Before applying, students should talk with their academic advisor and have their resume reviewed by their respective career services office.

-Students with questions about how financial aid works alongside participation in UTNY should contact Financial Aid.
+Students with questions about how financial aid works alongside participation in UTNY should contact Texas One Stop.

 Scholarship questions should be directed to the scholarship administration personnel in the student’s home college or the administrator for the specific scholarship.